-On 5 and 6 June 2019, another PSCE conference successfully took place at in Lancaster, UK.
+On 5 and 6 June 2019, another PSCE conference successfully took place in Lancaster, UK.
 Two workshops were collocated to the conference and were held simultaneously on June 4th.
 The first workshop took place as part of the IN-PREP&HEIMDALL projects and addressed the topic of transboundary cooperation in crisis management, while the second, allowed interested suppliers for the BroadWay project to meet potential partners and form tendering teams.

 At the Lancaster conference were addressed some of the hottest topics in public safety communications including IoT for PPDR, Cybersecurity and Flash Flooding.
 The event offered a varied programme, with presentations from local public safety actors as well as an international perspective, with talks on the current public safety challenges in Indonesia and Australia.